 Female pleasure shouldn't be so taboo, and yet, there remains too many unanswered questions, quiet Google searches, and unsatisfied lovers.
 Enter Orgasmic Meditation, a modality of partner work in which it's ALL about the woman, and focuses on how together— patiently, rhythmically and through "speaking your sensations" —we can receive as much as we're giving.
-This idea that an orgasm is a wellness practice is a powerful one, so we sat with the Director of Brand at One Taste, and OM (orgasmic meditation) coach, Maya Block, who shared with us how to practice OM, breaking free from obligation and productivity, and how to "speak your sensations".
+This idea that an orgasm is a wellness practice is a powerful one, so we sat with the Director of Brand at One Taste, and OM (orgasmic meditation) coach, Maya Block, who shared with us how to practice OM, break free from obligation and productivity, and access deep pleasure.

 Can you explain your background and what the catalyst was for you to get involved with Orgasmic Meditation?
 What was your first OM experience like?

 I first heard about OM from a friend 9 years ago in Brooklyn.
 At the time, sitting meditation wasn't so popular, so OM was fully off the map.
 Of course, I was immediately interested.
 I love trying new experiences and exploring life’s deeper questions.

 Growing up surrounded by open-minded artists, I never realized how limited my actual knowledge of orgasm was.
 My first OM really defined the decade-long journey which followed.
 I laid there for 15 minutes, lights on, legs butterflied open, the most sensitive stroking of my clitoris... and I didn’t feel a thing.
 I could not slow down my thoughts enough to be present for what was happening.
 I couldn’t not hold my breath.
 I never realized how hard letting go was until that moment.
 From that moment on, I decided I didn't want to go another day of my life trapped outside of my experiences, away from the nourishing pleasure of life.